Income protection insurance

 - ‘any occupation whatsoever’

-- neither their ‘own’, ‘any suited’ or ‘any’ occupation, because they are considered to have ‘total disability’
+- neither their ‘own’, ‘any suited’ or ‘any’ occupation, because they’re considered to have ‘total disability’

 The customer’s ‘own occupation’

-‘Own occupation’ is the job that the customer was performing immediately before they became disabled.
+‘Own occupation’ is the role the customer had just before they became disabled.

-When assessing a customer's inability to do their job, an insurer will usually need to consider the generic duties of that occupation, not the specific role.
+When assessing a customer's inability to do their job, you’ll usually need to consider the generic duties of that occupation, not the specific role.

-For example, a customer may be totally unable to perform the duties required of their role as head accountant.
+For example, a customer may be totally unable to perform the duties required of their specific job role as an accountant at a certain firm.
 But they may be able to perform some of the essential duties of the general role of ‘accountant’.

-Some policy terms start off referring to the customer's own occupation but change to another policy definition of disability after the claim has been paid for a period of time, usually 12 or 24 months.
+Some policies will cover the customer for their ‘own occupation’ for a period of time, usually 12 or 24 months.
+Then they’ll change to cover a different category of disability.
 When someone complains to us, we’ll carefully review the terms of the policy.

 ‘Any suited occupation’